The Best Hidden Beaches in Sydney to Take a Secluded Dip in

 Parsley Bay, Vaucluse

 Next time you’re heading Vaucluse way, skip the popular Nielsen Park and stop at Parsley Bay instead.
-This local gem is as pretty as a postcard, with crystal clear water, a waterfall and a wooden bridge harking back to the 1920s.
-Given its location at the very tip of the eastern suburbs, Parsley Bay doesn’t attract the kind of crowds that neighbouring beaches do.
+This local gem is as pretty as a postcard, with crystal clear water, a waterfall, and a wooden bridge harking back to the 1920s.
+Given its location at the very tip of the eastern suburbs, Parsley Bay doesn’t attract the kind of large crowds that neighbouring beaches do.
 It mostly appeals to locals going for their daily dip – and now you can join them!

 Parsley Road, Vaucluse